How far do Activated Random Walkers spread from a single source?: The outer bound

-for $n$ large enough. \end{proof} \begin{Remark} With the same arguments we could get an outer bound that holds with higher probability in $n$, at the price of changing the definition of $\z_{out}$.
+\begin{Remark} With the same arguments we could get an outer bound that holds with higher probability in $n$, at the price of changing the definition of $\z_{out}$.
 More precisely, for arbitrarily large $\g >0$ we can define

 to have that any $\e >0$

 for $n$ large enough. \end{Remark}